HIGHVIBE/vibes.org-web-app/README.md

 **Are you an artist?** → Use our toolsuite to create, organise, manage, mint and sell your valuable NFT collections.

-**Do you like to meditate?** → Do your meditations here and Earn VIBES rewards for stepping into your best self.
+**Do you like to meditate?** → Do your meditations here and Earn $VIBES rewards for stepping into your best self.

 **Are you a thought leader?** → Mint and own your blog posts, and get rewards for follower engagement.

-**Are you an investor?** → Join our staking pool and earn some of the most competitive APYs on your VIBES tokens.
+**Are you an investor?** → Join our staking pool and earn some of the most competitive APYs on your $VIBES tokens.

 **Are you looking for an amazing community?** → Highvibers help each other out.
 [Join our Discord!](https://discord.gg/T9RGy3ak7Q "Join our Discord!") ✨ and get help in the *Wishing Well* **™️**